Campylobacter: Pathogenesis

 Campylobacter can cause a gastrointestinal infection, campylobacteriosis.
 The incubation period is 24–72 hours after infection.
 This is characterized by an inflammatory, sometimes bloody diarrhea or dysentery syndrome, mostly including cramps, fever, and pain.
 The most common routes of transmission are fecal-oral, ingestion of contaminated food or water, and the eating of raw meat.
 Foods implicated in campylobacteriosis include raw or under-cooked poultry, raw dairy products, and contaminated produce.
 Campylobacter is sensitive to the stomach's normal production of hydrochloric acid: as a result, the infectious dose is relatively high, and the bacteria rarely cause illness when a person is exposed to less than 10,000 organisms.
 Nevertheless, people taking antacid medication (e. g. people with gastritis or stomach ulcers) are at higher risk of contracting disease from a smaller number of organisms, since this type of medication neutralizes normal gastric acid.

 In humans, the sites of tissue injury include the jejunum, the ileum, and the colon.
-Most strains of C. jejuni produce cytolethal distending toxin, which inhibits cell division and impedes activation of the immune system.
-This helps the bacteria to evade the immune system and survive for a limited time inside intestinal cells.
+Most strains of C. jejuni produce cytolethal distending toxin, which inhibits cell division and activates inflammatory response from the immune system.
+This helps the bacteria to survive for a limited time inside intestinal cells and leads to intestinal cell damage.
 Campylobacter has, on rare occasions, been suggested to cause hemolytic uremic syndrome and thrombotic thrombocytopenic purpura, though no unequivocal case reports exist.
 Campylobacter infection is the most common trigger of Guillain–Barré syndrome.
 Gastrointestinal perforation is a rare complication of ileal infection.

+Although Campylobacter infection usually presents as gastroenteritis, bloodstream infection may occur, particularly in elderly or immunocompromised patients.
+In a systematic review and meta-analysis of 25 retrospective observational studies including 2,480 patients with Campylobacter bacteremia, C. jejuni was the most frequently identified species, followed by C. coli and C. fetus.
+The pooled case-fatality risk was approximately 5%, with higher mortality reported in studies including larger proportions of C. fetus infections, immunocompromised patients, and patients with chronic liver disease.

 Campylobacter has also been associated with periodontitis.

 Detection

-Campylobacter testing needs to be done to manage the risk of foodborne Campylobacter and reducing the level of foodborne Campoboteriosis, to protect people and to determine if a person is infected with Campylobacter.
+Campylobacter testing needs to be done to manage the risk of foodborne Campylobacter and reducing the level of foodborne campyloboteriosis, to protect people and to determine if a person is infected with Campylobacter.